GeyserMC/GeyserWiki/_docs/geyser/fixing-unable-to-connect-to-world.md

 Your server does need to be port forwarded to allow connections from outside the local network.
 See [our portforwarding guide](/geyser/portforwarding/) for more information.

-### Using TCP in DNS options/port forwarding Instead of UDP
+### Using TCP in DNS options/port forwarding instead of UDP

 Minecraft: Java Edition uses TCP for connecting; Minecraft: Bedrock Edition uses UDP.
 Port forwarding your Bedrock Edition port with only TCP will not work, it has to be UDP.
 Forwarding your Bedrock Edition port with `TCP/UDP` (both protocols) should also work but is not recommended unless Java Edition and Bedrock Edition is sharing the same port.